-2007 Accomplishment/Action: Construction of 68 Single Family Homes (Daybreak II): This single-family residential project known as Daybreak II by Richmond American Homes is located on the north side of Avenue K-8 at 13th Street East.
+2008 Accomplishment/Action: Construction of 68 Single Family Homes (Daybreak II): This single-family residential project known as Daybreak II by Richmond American Homes is located on the north side of Avenue K-8 at 13th Street East.
 The builder is completing the construction of a 68 lot residential subdivision.
 There are 9 homes, 20%, out of the 68 that are restricted to low and moderate-income households whose incomes do not exceed 120% of the Los Angeles County median adjusted for family size.
-Four of the homes were occupied by qualified buyers in the 2007 Program Year; and, the remaining five are expected to be occupied by qualified buyers in the following Program Year.
+Five of the homes were occupied by qualified buyers in the 2008 Program Year; and, the other four were occupied by qualified buyers in the 2007 Program Year.